endonend/Hains-Point/readme.md

 - Fixed an issue with empty Featured and Asides categories causing build errors.

+**2022.1.4 - March 3, 2022**

+- Fixed an issue with the Page template.
+Sidebar and header now show properly.

+---

 Base theme files forked from [Cypress for Micro.blog](https://github.com/cdevroe/cypress-microblog) by Colin Devroe -- to learn Hugo templating.